Ph.D. in Pharmaceutical Health Outcomes and Policy

 Graduate courses in healthcare administration and healthcare evaluation and policy also are available from TMC academic institutions, such as The University of Texas School of Public Health and the University of Houston Clear Lake, to provide well-rounded graduate training in pharmaceutical health outcomes and policy.

-Within the college’s Department of Pharmaceutical Health Outcomes and Policy, our nine faculty members come from a range of backgrounds, including pharmacoepidemiology, practice-based research, public health, biostatistics, and socio-behavioral and administrative pharmacy.
+Within the college’s PHOP department, our nine faculty members come from a range of backgrounds, including pharmacoepidemiology, practice-based research, public health, biostatistics, and socio-behavioral and administrative pharmacy.

 - Yearly enrollment on a competitive basis